andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 When people ask me how the performance went I say the same thing every time, "it was one of the most fun experiences of my life."
 From the moment I walked through the door for the audition to the moment we took our final bow it was an unrelenting torrent of joy.
+A ton of work.
+But a ton of fun.

-Order of appearance:
+I want to thank all my fellow performers for their patience putting up with my asinine questions and inane jokes of mediocre quality:
 Alexandra
 Renay
 Matt